 Outsourcing, strategies, and technology innovations hold immense potential for congregations seeking to improve productivity in church facilities management.

 The health of church facilities and their congregation has become more important than ever.
-Get the Healthy Guide to Reopening Responsibly and provide a helpful guide for your facilities teams.
+Get the Stay Open Responsibly Guide: Best Practices for Post-Pandemic Facilities Maintenance - a helpful guide for your facilities team as they navigate post-pandemic challenges in keeping your facilities open and your employees and guests safe and healthy.

 For large congregational and church facilities especially, making the decision to outsource some or all facilities management functions is a monumental consideration.
 Large congregations have thousands of congregants and a sizeable, bustling team of pastoral and support staff.